wasjabloch/hashpy2/README.md

 hashpy2 is an interactive HASH [1] wrapper to meassure earthquake P wave first motion polarities and S/P amplitude ratios and to compute focal mechanisms.

+To install add the subfolders hashpy2 and hash to your PATH variable and make sure that the files:

+hashpy2/hashpy2.py
+hashpy2/strdiprake2ptnaxes.py
+hashpy2/stereonet.py
+hashpy2/plot_mechanism.sh
+hash/hash_hashpy1D

+are executeable.
+Then execute the hashpy2.py in your working directory.
+Make sure that a config.yaml is present.

-HASH is a collection of fortran routines written by Jeane Hardebeck and Peter M. Shearer.
+[1] HASH is a collection of fortran routines written by Jeane Hardebeck and Peter M. Shearer.
 The original source code can be found at:

 https://earthquake.usgs.gov/research/software/index.php#HASH